 They were each others’ first love, the closest of friends, and they knew each other completely.
 Right up until the end, despite their emotional separation and extra-curricular relationships, there was a tenderness between them that had been there since they were children.

-‘I hope Bobby and Shelley are having a relationship…I don’t like the idea of being alone, at all, but worse things could happen, and I think Bobby and Shelley are good for each other.’ – The Secret Diary of Laura Palmer.
+‘I hope Bobby and Shelly are having a relationship…I don’t like the idea of being alone, at all, but worse things could happen, and I think Bobby and Shelly are good for each other.’ – The Secret Diary of Laura Palmer.

 Bobby is a messed-up kid, alienated from his straight-laced family, with no real friends that care about him.
 Laura made him deal drugs for Leo, and he was soon in far over his head.
 Like everything else, he did it for Laura.

 We all know that Bobby did terrible things in his youth.
 He shot a man to protect himself, Leo and Laura in an earlier incident, even before the failed drug buy where he killed the Deer Meadow deputy.
 It is easy to argue self-defence in that incident after the deputy pulled a gun on them, and that possibly, again, Bobby did it to protect Laura.

 Both of them are so lost by this point that they question whether or not it is actually Mike that was killed.
 Laura is still laughing about it the next morning at school and tells James that Bobby told her he killed a man.
 Nothing is real to them by this time.